-Queensway Dental Clinic, in conjunction with the University Hospital of Hartlepool, can now offer adult patients a private General Anaesthesia (GA) service for their dental treatment.
+Queensway Dental Clinic, in conjunction with the University Hospital of North Tees, can now offer adult patients a private General Anaesthesia (GA) service for their dental treatment.

 Until now, the hospital general anaesthesia service was an NHS service that could only be accessed by children, adults with special needs or adults requiring complex oral surgery.

 This new general anaesthesia service for dental treatment run by Queensway Dental Clinic in conjunction with the University Hospital of North Tees, is only available on a private basis to severely phobic adults that are otherwise healthy, but may not have attended check-ups or had dental issues tended to in many years.

 Typical treatment that can be carried out under general anaesthetic includes essential routine dental care i.e. fillings and extractions, dental implant placement and its associated surgery or oral surgery procedures such as the removal of wisdom teeth and difficult extractions.

 Dental treatment under general anaesthesia isn’t suitable for everyone.
 It is only used as a last resort when other anxiety control methods for dental treatment, such as conscious sedation are deemed inappropriate by a dentist.
 To view the different types of conscious sedation offered at Queensway Dental Clinic please click here.